hausec/ADAPE-Script/README.md

 The script will ask to run as admin, as it requires it.
 If you do not have admin access, it will only run the privilege escalation module.
 If you're being blocked by UAC, I suggest running a bypass UAC script (https://raw.githubusercontent.com/samratashok/nishang/master/Escalation/Invoke-PsUACme.ps1).

-After running the .ps1, it will create the capture file in the same folder it's being ran in and start creating module folders to store the downloaded scripts into.
+After running the .ps1, it will create the capture file in the same folder it's being ran in and zips it.
 At the end of the script, it deletes all the folders it created (except the .zip file, obviously).

 GPP password checking and searching sensitive files takes awhile, so don't be surprised if this script takes a long time to finish depending on the number of domain controllers, open shares, and strings you're searching for.
 Comment those sections out if they take too long to run.

 Usage:
-PowerShell.exe -ExecutionPolicy Bypass ./ADAPE.ps1 local

-or

-PowerShell.exe -ExecutionPolicy Bypass ./ADAPE.ps1 external
+PowerShell.exe -ExecutionPolicy Bypass ./ADAPE.ps1